Nolan Arenado Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.68 team ERA that ranks 26th among all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA across all league pitching staffs (4.74).

-- The Nationals rank 25th in baseball in home runs given up (95 total, 1.3 per game).
+- The Nationals rank 25th in baseball in home runs surrendered (98 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.